microsoft/CNTK/bindings/python/doc/sequence.rst

 better results, we will also introduce an additional concept here:
 `word embeddings <https://en.wikipedia.org/wiki/Word_embedding>`_.
-In traditional NLP approaches, words are identified with the standard basis of a high dimensional space (the vocabulary) (the first word is (1, 0, 0, ...), the second one is (0, 1, 0, ...) and so on).
+In traditional NLP approaches, words are identified with the standard basis of a high dimensional space: The first word is (1, 0, 0, ...), the second one is (0, 1, 0, ...) and so on (also known as one-hot encoding).
 Each word is orthogonal to all others.
 But that is not a good abstraction.
 In real languages, some words are very similar (we call them synonyms) or they function in similar ways (e.g. Paris, Seattle, Tokyo).
 The key observation is that words that appear in similar contexts should be similar.
 We